bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 The third piece of information for a coordinate system (units) are specified in `<CoordSysType>CoordinateUnits`.
-Here, `<CoordSysType>` can be one of of the following, depending on the data that is supposed to be codumented:
+Here, `<CoordSysType>` can be one of of the following, depending on the data that is supposed to be documented:

 -   `MEG`
 -   `EEG`